evanshunt/pathways-alliance-screen/README.markdown

 3. After all the required packages have been installed properly, revert the change to `.npmrc` so that the line under "Local install" is commented (make sure to delete the GSAP token from this file) and the line under "Netlify deploy" is uncommented.

 4. `docker run --rm -it -p 5173:5173 -v "$(pwd)":/usr/src/app -w /usr/src/app node:18-buster yarn vite --host`

+# Development tips

+- Localization is done using the `react-i18next` library.
+We store our language dependent text in separate `.json` files located in either `/translations/en/common.json` or `/translations/fr/common.json` for english and french text respectively.
+These files should be mirrors of each other but with the text translated.